jachymuv/mnist/README.md

 * models/ - examples of trained models
 * main.py - the main scripts providing a command line interface for MnistProc
 * requirements.txt - requirements file when using a GPU
-* requirements-cpu.txt - requirements file when using a GPU
+* requirements-cpu.txt - requirements file when using only a CPU
 * README.md - this file

 ## Install